Tamworth Greyhound Stadium: History

-Speedway (Tamworth Speedway) took place in 1947 and ran until 1950 with the speedway track inside the greyhound circuit and pits behind the main stand.
+Speedway (Tamworth Speedway) took place in 1947 and ran until 1950, with the speedway track inside the greyhound circuit and pits behind the main stand.
+Speedway ended after the 1950 season with the blame being given as a lack of support by promoter Les Marshall.

 The greyhound circuit consisted of race distances over 268, 500 and 700 yards races and appointed race days in 1949 were Monday and Friday at 7.30pm.
 It was described as an average size course with a 432 yards circumference and an 'Outside Sumner' hare system.

 Facing the Watling Street side (the back straight) was a covered stand and a Junior Club with refreshments and on the home straight was the main covered stand and Senior Club featuring a restaurant and snack bar.
 There was a maximum capacity of 2,500 and the racing kennels were situated on the first bend.

 The resident kennels were nearby at Park Farm, just a twenty-minute walk from the track and this allowed the trainers to exercise the hounds throughout the whole of the estate.
 With each trainer having their own kennel range in a rural setting it resembled a smaller version of the Greyhound Racing Association's Hook estate in Northaw.
 The kennels would have been very close to where the Drayton Manor Zoo is today.

 The stadium was affiliated to the National Greyhound Racing Club when it opened.

+The stadium closed at the end of 1950 when the Tamworth and Greyhound Sports Stadium Co, went into voluntary liquidation.
+However it re-opened under the management of W A Brewer in 1952 and racing continued.

 Closure

-The stadium is believed to have been closed in 1962 making way for housing called Reindeer Road and Dama Road.
+In November 1960 an application was submitted for a housing scheme on the site.
+After the application was approved in July 1962 by the Lichfield Rural Council it was announced that the stadium was to close.
+The final race meeting was held in the first week of June 1963 just before the 17 acre re-development started for housing on Reindeer Road and Dama Road.